 They are on strike for the fourth day in a row over disparities in pay between workers doing the same job, which the union claims can be as much as £3,500.

 The strike began earlier this month, with rolling strike days on Mondays, Thursdays, and Fridays of each week.

 According to Unite, the workers are calling on the union to intervene in the dispute and ‘bang heads’ together by holding today’s demonstration outside Northwards’ headquarters.

-“Northwards Housing is responsible for letting the contracts and has a moral duty to intervene and ensure that Mears and Manchester Working close the pay differentials.
-Northwards cannot stand idly by as exploitation and injustice occurs on their contracts,” said Unite’s regional officer, Gary Fairclough.
+“Northwards Housing is responsible for letting the contracts and has a moral obligation to intervene and ensure that the pay differentials between Mears and Manchester Working are closed.”
+“Northwards cannot stand by while exploitation and injustice occur on their contracts,” said Gary Fairclough, regional officer for Unite.